readthedocs/blog/pr-builder.rst

 and also how the documentation looks before merging it to master.

 As a student of Google Summer of Code (GSoC) 2019, I (`Maksudul Haque`_) was tasked with building this feature.
-The Main goal of my project was to make it possible to build documentation when ever a pull/merge request was created, and send build status notification to the Providers Status API.
+The main goal of my project was to make it possible to build documentation whenever a pull request was created, and send build status notification to the Providers Status API.

 Google Summer of Code